-If after speaking to your Data and Legal teams*, you’re no longer having nightmares about GDPR, you can start reconsidering email as still one of the most powerful communications and marketing tools available to reach your audience, large or small.
+If after speaking to your Data and Legal teams*, you’re no longer having nightmares about GDPR, you can reconsider email as one of the most powerful communications and marketing tools available to reach your audience, large or small, business or consumer.

-1 – Turn the basics into a solid basis – Hit those open rates
+1 – Start at the beginning: Turn the basics into a solid basis and hit those open rates

-To really shine in a crowded inbox, your email campaign needs strong foundations.
+To really shine and stand out in a crowded inbox, your email campaign needs strong foundations.

 Consider tailoring the From address display name, even the email address itself – From: “Parker Design” (firstname.lastname@example.org) – to something that will trigger a positive reaction in your audience’s mind.

-Think of personalising your salutation when addressing your audience – “Dear Audience” or “Hi Audience” – or banish personalisation completely – “Hello” – if you think that’s a closer reflection of who you are, how you want to speak to your audience, how you think they’d want you to speak to them, how you want them to perceive you, how you want your audience to feel when they open your email.
+Think of personalising your salutation when addressing your audience (“Dear Audience” or “Hi Audience“) or banish personalisation completely (a simple “Hello”), if you think that’s a closer reflection of who you are, how you want to speak to your audience, how you think they’d want you to speak to them.
+Thinking carefully about your salutation will also help with how you want your audience to perceive you, how you want your audience to feel when they open your email.

 Or go solo, without salutation.
 Rely instead on impactful and memorable creative ideas to introduce yourself, let them do the talking.

 But before getting to the opening stage, don’t forget to really think about the email subject line.
 Think of it as the wrapping paper on a present.
 From a pile under the tree – emails in an inbox – which one’s the most attractive to unwrap?
 Make it yours.